AnabelSMRuggiero/sbmltoodepy/source/README.md

 SBMLtoODEpy is a software package that converts Systems Biology Markup Language (SBML) models into Python classes that can be rapidly incorporated into biomedical systems modeling projects written in Python, such as the multiscale simulation platform CompuCell3D, or used simulated directly as ordinary equations models in Python.

 ## Authors
-Steve M. Ruggiero and Ashlee N. Ford Versypt, School of Chemical Engineering, Oklahoma State University
+Steve M. Ruggiero and Ashlee N. Ford Versypt (ashleefv@okstate.edu), School of Chemical Engineering, Oklahoma State University

 ## Usage
-The simpliest use of this package is to use the ParseAndGenerate function to quickly create a python implementation of an SBML model.
+The simplest use of this package is to use the ParseAndGenerate function to quickly create a python implementation of an SBML model.

 ```python
 import sbmltoodepy